100 Best Value Universities In Japan For International Students

 Kyoto University, a public university in Kyoto, Japan, was founded in 1897, making it one of the oldest academic institutions in the country.
 The university’s founding principles “freedom from academic culture” serves as its guide in providing high-quality education to more than 22,000 students.
 As such, the university is one of the top universities in Japan, as assessed by reputable global ranking institutions.

-3 Aichi University
+3 Osaka University

 View Page